Diego-Hidalgo/symmetric-encryption-ciber/README.md

 - **Gradle 7.2**
 - **ZeroC Ice 3.7.10** Can be downloaded from their web page here: [Download Ice](https://zeroc.com/ice/downloads/3.7)

-## Server and client configuration

-If you want to run the programs locally ignore this step

 ## Execution

 You can run the programs by following the next instructions.